fledge-iot/fledge-filter-rename/README.rst

 fledge-filter-rename
 ======================

-It is a filter plugin for Fledge which can be used to modify the name of asset, datapoint and both.
+It is a filter plugin for Fledge which can be used to modify the name of an asset, datapoint or both.

 Configuration options
 ======================

-*  config item: 'operation', type: 'enumeration', default: 'asset' Search and replace operation be performed on asset name, datapoint name and both
+*  config item: 'operation', type: 'enumeration', default: 'asset' Search and replace operation be performed on asset name, datapoint name or both
 *  config item: 'find', type: 'string', default: 'assetName' A regular expression to match for the given operation
 *  config item: 'replaceWith', type: 'string', default: 'newAssetName'